-In this regard, save for Mr Tan Keh Yan, Peter, the Independent Directors have confirmed that they do not have any relationship with the Company or its related corporations or its officers or its substantial shareholders that could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgement with a view to the best interests of the Company.
+In this regard, the Independent Directors have confirmed that they do not have any relationship with the Company or its related corporations or its officers or its substantial shareholders that could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgement with a view to the best interests of the Company.
+None of the Independent Director has been appointed for more than nine (9) years.
 The Board, taking into account the views of the NC, has determined that all the existing Independent Directors are independent in character and judgement, and that there are no relationships or circumstances which are likely to affect, or could appear to affect, their judgement.